droid-forge/database/README.md

 > BOOLEAN fields MUST NOT start with `is`

+> Kotlin data classes are not supported yet

 ### Database
-Database classe is annotated with @DatabaseEntity and contain a list of persistable entity classes
+Database classe is annotated with `@DatabaseEntity` and contain a list of persistable entity classes

-The class must be abstract and extend from PromiseDatabase
+*The class must be abstract and extend from `PromiseDatabase`*
 > **There can only be one database class in a module**
 ```kotlin
 @DatabaseEntity(